Samiya2002/Python-Audio-Classifier/README.md

 Please ensure that the audio file is in WAV format for accurate predictions.

-## Model Architecture

-The audio classifier's neural network architecture consists of three hidden layers with 128, 256, and 256 neurons, respectively, followed by a dropout layer to prevent overfitting.
-The final layer has 10 neurons, representing the number of sound classes in the dataset.
-The model uses the softmax activation function to output the class probabilities.

 ## License

 The code in this repository is provided under the MIT License.
 You are free to use, modify, and distribute it for your projects.